AthensFramework/Core/doc/application-creation.md

   This command creates a handful of directories and files in your project web root, as well as adding a few directives to your composer.json.

-* Edit the local settings
+* Edit the local settings:

   Edit the file `local-settings.php` and replace all instances of `SET_ME` with the appropriate values.
 All of the settings should be string literals--enclosed in quotes--unless otherwise indicated.

   Note that `local-settings.php` is *excluded* from version control.
 This means that it will *not* be synchronized between your development and production environments.
-It also doesn't go into your code repository, so it's *OK* to put passwords into it, unless you expose it to other risks.
+It also doesn't go into your code repository, so it's *OK* to put passwords into it, unless you expose `local-settings.php` to other risks.

 * Edit the file `settings.php`: